opentargets/ot-ui-apps/packages/ui/src/components/Viewer/README.md

 | `unhoverStyle` | | 3dMol `AtomStyleSpec` \| `function` | As `style` but applied to atoms selected by `unhoverSelection`. |
 | `unhoverAddStyle` | `false` | `boolean` | As `addStyle` but applied to atoms selected by `unhoverSelection`. |
 | `unhoverOnApply` | | `function` | As `onApply` but applied after an unhover event. |

-## Shapes

-Showing surfaces, spheres etc, is very similar to showing structures.

-- SLIGHTLY FIDDLY SINCE MAY NEED TO TRACK EXISTING SHAPES TO REMOVE ONLY IF REQD

-## Labels

-DO AFTER BASIC WORKING: Way to use both 3dMol built-in labels and our bottom-right corner info box

 ## Viewer Props